Iemontine/cIembot/README.md

 A Discord bot featuring AI chat, AI image analysis, numerous fun/useful social tools, link downloading, music playing, a reminder system, automatic birthday wishing, and more.

-This bot served as a proxy for things I am simply interested in coding, and there are several, sometimes completely unrelated, functionality built into it over the years.
+This bot serves as a proxy for things I am simply interested in coding, and there are several, sometimes completely unrelated, functionality built into it over the years since I started development in December 2021.

 # Generative Chat Functionality